Gambling Addiction Treatment

 As with all addictions, nothing is as satisfying as the first time, and we begin to build a tolerance to the effects of something like gambling.
 Consequently, we must take a greater degree of risk each time to feel the same rush of endorphins.
 For a problem gambler, that means betting more money on more risky odds, which can ultimately lead to big losses.

 What are the symptoms of gambling addiction?

 Gambling addiction can manifest itself in a person in various ways.
 For many, it might give them major highs and help them feel more alive.
 For others, it will cause anxiety and depression.
 The symptoms of gambling addiction are, therefore, diverse.

 There are, however, a few common traits for anyone addicted to taking large risks.
 Here are a few physical, emotional and behavioural signs and symptoms to watch for:

 It is not uncommon for secondary addictions to appear as a result of an addiction to gambling.

-Because gambling is an impulse control disorder, it can also fuel other impulses like sex and pornography.
-A person who cannot control their impulses might find that they obtain an eating disorder, or that they watch more pornography as a consequence.
+Because gambling is an impulse control disorder, it can fuel other impulses like sex and pornography.
+A person who cannot control their impulses might find that they have an eating disorder or that they watch more pornography as a consequence.
 In short, a lack of control over impulse actions like gambling will cause a lack of control over other impulses, too.

 An addiction to gambling can ruin a person’s life.
 The earlier it is acknowledged and dealt with, the better chance a person has of turning their life around and saving their close relationships.

-The most important step to recovery is to try and understand why an addiction has formed in the first place.
-At Camino, we offer several forms of treatment for problem gambling.
+The most important step to recovery is to try and understand why addiction has formed in the first place.
+At Camino Recovery, we offer several forms of treatment for problem gambling.
 Whether it’s from group therapy, cognitive behavioural therapy or through family interventions, we put our all into making sure you get back on the right path and regain control over your desire to gamble.